Marilyn Monroe: 1956–1959: Critical acclaim and marriage to Arthur Miller

 Monroe's dramatic performance in Bus Stop (1956) marked a departure from her earlier comedies.

 Monroe began 1956 by announcing her win over 20th Century-Fox.
 On February 23, 1956, she legally changed her name to Marilyn Monroe.
 The press wrote favorably about her decision to fight the studio; Time called her a "shrewd businesswoman" and Look predicted that the win would be "an example of the individual against the herd for years to come".
 In contrast, Monroe's relationship with Miller prompted some negative comments, such as Walter Winchell's statement that "America's best-known blonde moving picture star is now the darling of the left-wing intelligentsia."

 In March, Monroe began filming the drama Bus Stop, her first film under the new contract.
-She played Chérie, a saloon singer whose dreams of stardom are complicated by a naïve cowboy who falls in love with her.
-For the role, she learned an Ozark accent, chose costumes and makeup that lacked the glamor of her earlier films, and provided deliberately mediocre singing and dancing.
+She played a saloon singer whose dreams of stardom are complicated by a naïve cowboy who falls in love with her.
+For the role, she learned an Ozark accent, chose costumes and makeup that lacked the glamour of her earlier films, and provided deliberately mediocre singing and dancing.
 Broadway director Joshua Logan agreed to direct, despite initially doubting Monroe's acting abilities and knowing of her difficult reputation.
 The filming took place in Idaho and Arizona, with Monroe "technically in charge" as the head of MMP, occasionally making decisions on cinematography and with Logan adapting to her chronic lateness and perfectionism.
 The experience changed Logan's opinion of Monroe, and he later compared her to Charlie Chaplin in her ability to blend comedy and tragedy.